-I love playing with the full band at one of my favourite music venues in Los Angeles – the famous singer-songwriter club Genghis Cohen.
-I usually perform there every two months and often try out new repertoire and present new songs, like in February, I presented my new single, Ma Solitude.
-Naturally I always play songs from my latest album, Ipanema Lounge (2016) and a include a few from The World I Am Livings In (2013).
+I love playing concerts with the full band at one of my favourite music venues in Los Angeles – the famous singer-songwriter club Genghis Cohen.
+It is primarily a Chinese restaurant but it has a lovely, separate music room with a stage, lighting and a backline.
+I usually perform there every two months and often try out new songs, like in February, I presented my new single, Ma Solitude.
+Naturally, I always play songs from my latest album, Ipanema Lounge (2016) and a include a few from The World I Am Livings In (2013).

 The “Original” Genghis Cohen

 The original owner, Allan Rinde, opened Genghis Cohen in 1983.
 He was Jewish, hence the “Cohen”.
 He had been a staple in the music industry for decades.
 I luckily got to meet him on many an occasion, occasionally dropping in even after he sold the restaurant 15 years later.

 Allan was a former publicist, a journalist, the West Coast Editor of Cashbox.
 He sadly passed away suddenly on December 16, 2012.
 Allan was head of West Coast A&R at Columbia, where he was behind Billy Joel’s first hit, “Piano Man,” and he was the man who helped break the Jesus Christ Superstar album.